 - Low set-up costs

 - Attractive incentives for businesses

-The process of opening a business bank account in Cyprus is relatively simple and can be done online with different organisations.
-Note that, different banks have different policies and might require different sets of documents.
-It is possible that your process might take longer than usual with banks due to their multiple requirements and stringent set of rules.
+The process of opening a business account in Cyprus is relatively simple and can be done online with different organisations.
+Note that, different institutions have different policies and might require different sets of documents.
+It is possible that your process might take longer than usual with some options due to their multiple requirements and more stringent set of rules.